Flora Cash: Subsequent releases: 2018–present

+On October 24, 2024, Flora Cash released their fourth studio album, behind every beautiful thing.
+It has been praised as their most emotionally potent work to date, with Chris Buxton of Banger of the Day calling it "their magnum opus".
+Ben McCoy of UNXIGNED described it as "a masterclass in emotional storytelling", while Helena Lynch of Voxwave magazine highlighted its intimate and confessional nature, stating, "It blends honest revelations and bitter irony, hope, often deceptive, and subtle doubts.
+Each track balances contrasts, almost as if heaven and hell walk hand in hand."

+The album explores themes of love, vulnerability, and the complexities of life, with Joey Yusician of APPPPC noting, "Life is complicated.
+Relationships are complicated.
+And so are people... even in the face of tremendous uncertainty, there is hope."
+Tracks like "Just Wanna Feel You", "Like No One Could", and "My Ex Would've Left by Now" were particularly praised for their emotional resonance and dual-vocal interplay.
+Graeme Smith of York Calling commended the album's unpredictability, saying, "Their dual vocals work beautifully throughout the album, giving us plenty of variation in a collection that always keeps us guessing."

+Featuring contributions from Djordje Miljanovic (violin, viola) and Yoed Nir (cello), behind every beautiful thing was also praised for its lush arrangements and melancholic yet hopeful soundscapes.
+Eduard Banulescu of Alt77 summed it up, stating, "Flora Cash is not a band that lacks the guts...
+Nothing lasts forever.
+Things fall apart.
+But, maybe in all of that turmoil lies beauty."

 Artistry

 Before the pair met, Randall was creating what the duo described as "unpolished and raw Americana folkie music", while Lleshaj was "writing more atmospheric electronic songs."
 Lleshaj stated, "There was a definite overlap, and the sound that we have created as Flora Cash is a combination of how we have changed in terms of our individual tastes and how our synergy has grown over the years."
 Randall conveyed a similar sentiment, stating, "The things we write about is our lives and our experience.
 We don't write music to appeal to a certain audience.
 We don't write music because we think it's going to sound good, that it's going to sell, or this or that.
 Everything that we've ever done is an honest expression of what we experience.
 There's aspects of it that sound different, but that's because our lives changed between releases, so then we just wrote about what was honest, and we rolled with it."

 Flora Cash's musical style has been variously described as melancholic and bittersweet as well as somber and uplifting.

 Lyrically, the pair have often drawn upon their own relationship for inspiration, and they often touch upon themes such as coping with mental health issues, government and social corruption, and coming to terms with oneself.